COVID-19 pandemic in South Dakota: Continued surge

 From August 16 to September 26, 2020, the seven-day moving average quadrupled from an average of 95.6 cases per-day to 384 cases per-day.
 On September 16, a single-day record of eight new deaths was reported.
 By September 23, the state's number of new, active, and hospitalized cases reached new peaks.
 Along with North Dakota, South Dakota saw the largest per-capita increases in new cases nationwide.
 On October 1, the state set a single-day record for new deaths, with 13.

 On October 7, the South Dakota Department of Health (SDDoH) began to identify test positives on antigen tests (which are faster, but less-accurate than PCR tests) in its statistics as "probable" cases.
 For health care and contact tracing purposes, they are handled the same as those that are confirmed via PCR test.
 If a probable case is tested via PCR as a follow-up by a clinician, they will be reclassified as a "confirmed" case.
-However, probable cases might not necessarily be retested.

 On October 13, Noem attributed the present spike in cases as "expected" due to increased testing, despite a case positivity rate of over 10%.
 On October 15, the state set a single-day record for new cases, at 876, surpassing previous peaks experienced throughout the month.

 Cases continued to rapidly increase into November; on November 5, the state surpassed 51,000 cases, with the South Dakota Department of Health (SDDoH) reporting that the state's test positivity percentage had increased to nearly 17%, and its 14-day rolling average was at 19.5%.
 Test positivity increased to nearly 24% by November 10, with the SDDoH reporting a rolling average of 19.9%.
 By mid-November, the state's 7-day rolling average per-capita peaked at 165 cases per-100,000.
 On December 1, the number of active cases in South Dakota fell to its lowest total since early-November, after the state reported a single-day record of 3,542 newly-inactive cases.
 During the first week of December 2020, South Dakota had the highest mortality rate per-capita among all U.S. states.